Levitation and dynamics of bodies in supersaturated fluids: Introduction

 A fluid containing dissolved gas may become supersaturated upon a rapid change in temperature or pressure, leading to bubble formation and eventual gas escape.
 This phenomenon is most commonly observed when opening a can of sparkling water, or other carbonated beverages.
-When the fluid is under sufficient pressure, gas accumulation is inhibited, preventing bubble formation \cite{ep50}.
-Upon a rapid reduction of pressure, bubbles form on any containing or immersed surfaces, then detach and depart towards the free surface, leading to the eventual escape of the gas to the environment \cite{bjj02,zx08,lsbrc15}.
-The coalescence of diffusively growing bubbles itself presents a classical modeling challenge \cite{smfvl18,fhs22}, as is the process by which coalescing bubbles depart from a wall \cite{lpevzl21,izlgdw22,zhchg22,hsxmjej22}.
+When the fluid is under sufficient pressure, gas accumulation is inhibited, preventing bubble formation \cite{Scriven59}.
+Upon a rapid reduction of pressure, bubbles form on or near any containing or immersed surfaces, then detach and depart towards the fluid-air interface, leading to the eventual escape of the gas to the environment \cite{bjj02,zx08,lsbrc15}. \tcb{In everyday settings, rather than forming directly upon container walls, bubbles commonly form inside small cellulose fibers left behind during cleaning \cite{lvj05,ucp06}.
+These cavities ('lumen') are remarkable sites for consistent and rapid bubble growth and release, since a pocket of gas remains behind after each pinch-off event to seed the next growth.} The coalescence of diffusively growing bubbles itself presents a classical modeling challenge \cite{smfvl18,fhs22}, as is the process by which coalescing bubbles depart from a wall \cite{lpevzl21,izlgdw22,zhchg22,hsxmjej23}.
 See in particular the reviews by Liger-Belair~\cite{Liger12} and Lohse~\cite{Lohse18}.

 Supersaturated fluids also appear in geophysical settings.
 Explosive fragmentation of particulate matter in magma can lead to volcanic eruptions.
-A Strombolian eruption is caused by bubbles which coalesce into rising `gas slugs', transporting gas and entraining magma flow towards the surface \cite{gs98,lnl04}.
+A Strombolian eruption is caused by bubbles which coalesce into rising `gas slugs', transporting gas and entraining magma flow towards the surface \cite{Sparks78,gs98,lnl04}.
 Such liquids also appear in industrial processes like deacidification and fractionation of oils \cite{magcn91,msh01}, and in biological settings (e.g. blood and tissues during decompression) \cite{hbmwpc44,ptbek14}.
 Large scale flows associated with bubble motion depend on the geometry of the container, and can result in peculiar downward bubble motion and even bubble waves and cascades in fluids from stout beers to magma \cite{Manga96,rfao08,wisyys19}.